 Here’s what it will look like once I’ve filled in each meal:

 Now that you know what you’re eating, you can make your grocery list accordingly.
 This is my favorite part because it’s so easy: Write your list directly below your grid, so you just need to tally up how much you need of each ingredient.
-Take a screenshot before heading to the store so that all you need to do is pull up your photos.
+Take a screenshot before heading to the store so that all you have to do is pull up your photos.

 Now that you have your groceries, choose the best day to meal-prep your food for the week.
 My favorite days are Saturday and/or Sunday.
 Sometimes I spread it out by going to the store on Saturday, then meal-prepping all of my dishes on Sunday.

-Finally, you don’t want to finish with all that meal prepping and have nowhere to stash your food.
-When you have matching containers, or at least enough containers that can store everything, it helps keep you motivated.
+Finally, you don’t want to finish with all that meal-prepping and have nowhere to stash your food.
+When you have matching containers (or at least enough containers that can store everything) it helps keep you organized and motivated.
 There’s no science behind that, but take my word for it.

-Creating a meal-prep and meal-planning system you can stick to is a game-changer.
+Creating a meal prep and meal planning system you can stick to is a game-changer.
 Now my week feels out of whack when I don’t make a meal plan.
-Not only does it keep me focused on my health goals, it also makes prepares me to tackle whatever chaos is thrown at me each week.
+Not only does it keep me focused on my health goals, it also prepares me to tackle whatever chaos is thrown at me each week.